CalebBell/fluids/docs/fluids.units.rst

 of the function called.

-For arguments whose documentation specify they are dimensionless, they can optionaly be passed in without making them dimensionless numbers with pint.
+For arguments whose documentation specify they are dimensionless, they can optionally be passed in without making them dimensionless numbers with pint.

 >>> speed_synchronous(50*u.Hz, poles=12)
 <Quantity(1500.0, 'revolutions_per_minute')>